-Figure 4.16 provides an overview of Spar Nord's Senior Non-Preferred and Senior Preferred issues.
-As shown in the figure, the issues are distributed on 11 issues of Senior Non-Preferred in Danish, Swedish and Norwegian kroner.
+Figure 4.16 provides an overview of Spar Nord's senior debt in the form of Senior Non-Preferred and Senior Preferred issues.
+At end-2023, the total principal on issued senior debt was DKK 9.4 billion, distributed on 16 different issues in different currencies.